-Join Bob McGannon for an in-depth discussion in this video Understanding the triple-threat leader, part of Becoming a Triple-Threat Project Manager.
+Join Bob McGannon for an in-depth discussion in this video Understanding the triple-threat leader, part of Triple-Threat Project Professional.

 Let's talk about the problem we're trying to solve with this whole idea of the triple threat leader.
 I want to tell you three stories.
 The first is a failure in the business analysis area.
 I was aware of a project where they were doing a, this team was doing a very, very large exercise at IT, and the business wanted something relatively quickly, so they built their own small database system.
 Very, very informal access database sort of a thing.
 And four months down the line when their using this access database on an ongoing manner really integrated into their day to day business they had an IT failure.